-The Committee consists of internal representatives from the Management, Operations, Compliance and ESG Research & Stewardship Teams.
+The Committee consists of internal representatives from the Management, Operations, Compliance and ESG Research & Stewardship Teams and of an Independent Member.
 Representatives of the Legal department may attend meetings upon request.
+Meetings focusing on operational topics are held separately with internal representatives only.